-Bank requirements for NCB No of reports reviewed where the Issue is noted (35) No of countries reviewed where the issue is noted (26) There may be no regional /domestic preferences regarding the sources of labor and material.
+No. of Reports Reviewed Where the Issue Is Noted No. of Countries Reviewed Where the Issue Is Noted Bank requirements for NCB (35) (26) There may be no regional/domestic preferences regarding the sources of labor and material.
 18 15 Prospective bidders must be allowed at least 30 days for bid preparation.
 19 14 Appropriate standard bidding and prequalification documents must be used.
 15 14 Eligibility cannot be restricted based on nationality of bidder and/or origin of goods.
 17 13 Award must be made to the lowest evaluated qualified and responsive bidder.
-15 13

-Minimum requirements must be explicitly stated in the documents.
+15 13 Minimum requirements must be explicitly stated in the documents.
 12 12 Bidding opportunities must be advertised in the local press.
 11 11 Bidders are not generally required to register with a local or federal authority except under certain conditions.
 13 11 The procurement process cannot be cancelled, all bids rejected, and/or rebidding conducted without approval.
 13 11 Public bid opening is required.
 11 9 Bid evaluation criteria other than price may be allowed only if quantified in monetary terms.
 8 8 Price negotiations may not be conducted with "winning" bidders prior to contract signature.
 10 8 Parastatals may only be allowed to bid under certain conditions.
 9 7 Bids may not be rejected based only on a comparison with the procuring entity's estimate; invitations to bid shall not establish minimums and maximums.
+11 7

-11 7 Audits and inspection of records related to bid submission and performance of the supplier are permitted.
+No. of Reports Reviewed Where the Issue Is Noted No. of Countries Reviewed Where the Issue Is Noted Bank requirements for NCB (35) (26) Audits and inspection of records related to bid submission and performance of the supplier are permitted.
 8 7 "Two-envelope" bid opening procedure is permitted for procurement of goods or works under specific conditions, notably if domestic law precludes use of one envelope.
 6 6 Foreign firms' eligibility cannot be conditioned on joint ventures with local firms.
 7 5 Qualification criteria shall be applied on a pass/fail basis.
-5 5 Extension of the time period to prepare bids may only be allowed under exceptional 5 5 circumstances.
-5 J An inflation clause is recommended for contracts over a year.
+5 5 Extension of the time period to prepare bids may only be allowed under exceptional circumstances.
+5 5 An inflation clause is recommended for contracts over a year.
 7 5 Bidding documents are freely available.
 7 4 Bid security shall be in the form of a letter of credit or bank guarantee from a reputable bank.
 5 4 Joint venture partners must be jointly and severally liable.
 6 3 There may be no restrictions on the means of delivery of bids.
 3 3 Prequalification should be used only for large works projects.
 5 3 Award must be published.
 4 3 Bidding documents and contract shall include provisions on sanctions for fraud and corruption.
-3 3 No preference may be given to suppliers or contractors based on region or locality of 4 2 registration, small size, ethnic ownership, and so forth.
-4 2 Source: IEG data compiled from loan agreements and CPARs.
+3 3 No preference may be given to suppliers or contractors based on region or locality of registration, small size, ethnic ownership, and so forth.
+4 2

-Source: IEG data compiled from loan agreements and CPARs.
-Note: NCB = national competitive bidding.
+SOURCE: IEG data compiled from loan agreements and CPARs.
+NOTE: NCB = national competitive bidding.